 Where the need for insurance is constant, the policy differs in every country.
 People insure their body parts and whatnot.
 And if you are running a business and planning to start one soon, it is vital that you get insurance for your endeavour.

 A business will require a lot of your resources—time, money, and effort—and all of these can immediately go down the drain if you don’t have business insurance.
 Here are a few interesting insurance facts from around the globe.

 - People who like football or don’t, know who David Beckham is, but little do they know about his foot insurance.
 You read it right, David Beckham’s feet are insured at $35 million EACH!
 Well, he is worth every dime.

 - But Singer Mariah Carey thinks.
-Otherwise, she thinks her legs are far more valuable than any of those footballers, Mr. Beckham included.
-Her legs are insured $1 billion.
+Otherwise, she thinks her legs are far more valuable than any of those footballers, Mr Beckham included.
+Her legs are insured for $1 billion.
 Maybe she is right; we are not here to judge.